thekushalpokhrel/ScholarProjectOpen-ReInforcementLearning-LunarLander/README.md

-I'd be glad to create an attractive README.md file for your Deep Q-Learning (DQN) project on Lunar Lander, incorporating the best aspects of the provided responses and addressing potential shortcomings:

 **## Lunar Lander - Deep Q-Learning (DQN)**

 This repository implements a Deep Q-Learning (DQN) agent to train a model for playing the challenging Lunar Lander environment from OpenAI Gym.
 The goal is to land the lunar lander safely on the moon's surface while minimizing fuel consumption.